jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 You will need to install the listed GNOME 3 extensions from [https://extensions.gnome.org](https://extensions.gnome.org "Gnome extensions").
 The first one is the example in the book called *Caffeine*.
 Make sure you have the Gnome Shell integration installed to configure and install plugins directly from the browser.

-1) Caffeine
+1) Caffeine (screenshot of coffee cup icon in upper right corner)
-1) Dash to Dock
+1) Dash to Dock (move dock to the bottom of the screen)
-1) Freon by Ushakov Vasilii (Requires you to install the package ```lm_sensors```)
-1) Screenshot Tool
+1) Screenshot Tool (screenshot of camera icon in upper right corner)

 #### Snaps Install

 To install and configure snaps, reference chapter 3.
 To show these packages are installed take a screenshot of the output of the command: `sudo snap list`.
-Install these packages via Snap on Ubuntu 18.04 desktop:
+Install these packages via Snap on Ubuntu 20.04 desktop:

 1) Android Studio
 1) Blender
 1) Slack
-1) Skype
+1) Discord
 1) Visual Studio Code

 #### Flatpak Install